 Concentrating solar power (CSP) plants use mirrors to concentrate the energy from the sun to drive traditional steam turbines or engines that create electricity.
 The thermal energy concentrated in a CSP plant can be stored and used to produce electricity when it is needed, day or night.
 Today, over 1,400 MW of CSP plants operate in the United States, and another 390 MW will be placed in service in the next year.

 (Photo courtesy of SkyFuel Inc.)

 Parabolic trough systems use curved mirrors to focus the sun’s energy onto a receiver tube that runs down the center of a trough.
-In the receiver tube, a high-temperature heat transfer fluid (e.g., synthetic oil) absorbs the sun’s energy, reaching temperatures of around 700° F, and passes through a heat exchanger to heat water and produce steam.
+In the receiver tube, a high-temperature heat transfer fluid (such as a synthetic oil) absorbs the sun’s energy, reaching temperatures of 750°F or even higher, and passes through a heat exchanger to heat water and produce steam.
 The steam drives a conventional steam turbine power system to generate electricity.
 A typical solar collector field contains hundreds of parallel rows of troughs connected as a series of loops, which are placed on a north-south axis so the troughs can track the sun from east to west.
 Individual collector modules are typically 15-20 feet tall and 300-450 feet long.

 Compact Linear Fresnel Reflector

 CLFR uses the principles of curved-mirror trough systems, but with long parallel rows of lower-cost flat mirrors.
 These modular reflectors focus the sun's energy onto elevated receivers, which consist of a system of tubes through which water flows.
 The concentrated sunlight boils the water, generating high-pressure steam for direct use in power generation and industrial steam applications.[i]